Friday, February 10, 2012

 Bringing your own leggings is handy.
 They are worn with long shirt-like tops. (see above photo)

-Having your own leggings ensures you will have some that fit your body type. (it's ok to have leggings tight as long as your wearing LONG tops)
+Having your own leggings ensures you will have some that fit your body type. (it's ok to have leggings as long as you're wearing LONG tops)

 On weekends you will be "tourists."